CryptoGing/Guide/docs/gettingSetup/piAppPlatform/piSDK.md

 Now that you have implemented the payment scope you can create payments.

 ### Create Payment
-The Pi SDK function to create a payment takes two arguments `PaymentData` and `PaymentCallback`.
+The Pi SDK function to create a payment takes two arguments `paymentData` and `paymentCallback`.

 Payment Data is the variables of the payment and in Javascript it should be constructed using a `Object {}`.
 The format for the object is as follow, you can name the object as you prefer:

 {% highlight javascript %}
-const PaymentData = {
+const paymentData = {
     amount: number,  /* Pi Amount being Transacted */
     memo: string, /* "Any information that you want to add to payment" */
     metadata: object {}, /* { Special Information: 1234, ... } */
 };
 {% endhighlight %}

-The PaymentCallbacks are a groupd of callback functions that will be utilized at points throughout the payment flow.
-The callback will come from the Pi SDK and each function is prefilled with the arguments it should take.
-When implementing these functions the information should be passed to your server side to utilize the PI APIs.
+The paymentCallbacks are a group of callback functions that will be utilized at points throughout the payment flow.
+The callback will come from the Pi SDK and each function is prefilled with the arguments it will receive.
+When implementing these functions the information should be passed to your server side to utilize the Pi App Platform APIs.
 Its important to have them all implemented so the app can handle errors.

 {% highlight javascript %}
-// Callbacks the developer needs to implement: const PaymentCallbacks = {
+// Callbacks the developer needs to implement: const paymentCallbacks = {
     onReadyForServerApproval: function(paymentId) { /* ... */ },
     onReadyForServerCompletion: function(paymentId, txid) { /* ... */ },
     onCancel: function(paymentId) { /* ... */ },